History of Knott's Berry Farm: East side

 The riverboat Cordelia K crosses the man-made lagoon at Knott's Berry Farm.

-Beach Boulevard intersected the property, but that did not halt development.
-A tunnel was built under the road for two way traffic, later converted to Eastbound motor traffic and pedestrian underpass.
-Developments on the East replaced the last orchards with Jungle Island, Knott's Lagoon, the temporary home of the Mule Train, and, eventually, Independence Hall, the Picnic Grounds, the main parking lot which replaced Knotts Lagoon, Soak City and the final relocation of the Church of Reflections.
+Beach Boulevard bisected the property, but that did not halt development.
+A tunnel was built under the road for two-way traffic, later converted to eastbound motor traffic and pedestrian underpass.
+Developments on the east replaced the last orchards with Jungle Island, Knott's Lagoon, the temporary home of the Mule Train, and, eventually, Independence Hall, the Picnic Grounds, the main parking lot which replaced Knott's Lagoon, Soak City, and the final relocation of the Church of Reflections.

 Jungle Island

-Jungle Island, home of the Woodamels could be reached by presenting a "C" ticket from the Super Bonanza Book or purchasing a ticket from the booth at one end of a covered bridge for admission across a shallow moat to a forested hill where children found adventure and played hide-and-seek games all day.
+Jungle Island, home of the Woodamels, could be reached by presenting a "C" ticket from the Super Bonanza Book or purchasing a ticket from the booth at one end of a covered bridge for admission across a shallow moat to a forested hill where children found adventure and played hide-and-seek games all day.
 Woodamles were "creatures" made from strange shapes of wood with glowing googly eyes and nearby speakers to give them voice.
-Kids could ride a pair of Woodamles at the water's edge like a teeter-totter, which activated splashing effects.
+Kids could ride a pair of woodamles at the water's edge like a teeter-totter, which activated splashing effects.
 Another woodamle nearby was ridden like a rocking horse to spray a stream of water out over the moat.
 There were paths up the terraced hill which led to more woodamles and activities.
-The "Catawampus" woodamle survives beside the windmill in Ghost Town, but Jungle Island and the adjoining Burro Trail were incorporated into the private picnic grounds in the 1990s.
+The catawampus" woodamle survives beside the windmill in Ghost Town, but Jungle Island and the adjoining Burro Trail were incorporated into the private picnic grounds in the 1990s.

 Knott's Lagoon

-North of Jungle Island, Knott's lagoon covered more than an acre with an artificial lake, encircled by a miniature railroad with a carousel at its edge, by the ticket and boat house.
+North of Jungle Island, Knott's Lagoon covered more than an acre with an artificial lake, encircled by a miniature railroad with a carousel at its edge, by the ticket and boat house.
 Bud Hurlbut operated the amusements, and built most of them.
 The lake featured rental rowboats and paddle-boats and the Cordelia K. – a side-wheel riverboat excursion named for Walt's wife.
-Corn kernels could be purchased by the handful from gum-ball machines mounted on poles near the water's edge, and a popular activity for local residents was feeding the ducks who lived there year-round.
+Corn kernels could be purchased by the handful from gum-ball machines mounted on poles near the water's edge.
+A popular activity for local residents was feeding the ducks who lived there year-round.
 Knott's Lagoon was bulldozed and paved over to become the main parking lot when Camp Snoopy was built on the former North parking lot.
-Some ducks moved to other parks and lakes, but many ducks still live and gather in the Jungle Island Moat north of Independence Hall, and many local residents still stop by regularly to feed the ducks and coots.
+Some ducks moved to other parks and lakes, but many ducks still live and gather in the Jungle Island moat north of Independence Hall, and many local residents still stop by regularly to feed the ducks and coots.